The British Lease Is Dead. Long Live The British Lease!

 Bisnow is hosting a webinar on landlord and tenant rent negotiations on 2 June.
 Sign up here.

-Turnover leases, long mistrusted by landlords and also some tenants, are being touted as a new way forward for retail and leisure, but they are more complicated, and will require a fundamental change in the way property in the UK is valued and funded.
+Turnover leases, long mistrusted by landlords and also some tenants, are being touted as a new way forward for retail and leisure, but they are more complicated, and they will require a fundamental change in the way property in the UK is valued and funded.
 It is the kind of change the slow-moving real estate sector has resisted for decades.
 But with the coronavirus pandemic turning the industry on its head, that resistance is now futile.
 Change that was happening gradually has now accelerated to a sprint.

 "Upward-only rent reviews might have worked 30 years ago, but retail has changed, as it has many times before, and will continue to do so long as people gather to buy things,” Benson Elliot Senior Partner Joseph de Leo said.